stijnv18/MCP-Server/README.md

 ### Database Connection

-The server connects to an MSSQL database using the `mssql` package.
-Ensure your database server allows connections from the server host.
+The server connects to MSSQL databases at kgaprd-sql.gkaneka.local using the `mssql` package.
+The server provides access to two main databases:
+- **BC_VLTS_DATA**: Asset and project information
+- **AIM_KANEKA**: Document management and asset-document relationships

 ## Usage